campbellaaron/sassy-restaurant/README.md

 # Sassy Classy Restaurat

 This is a project built to learn how to use SASS/SCSS and Gulp together, along with Browser-Sync.
-This was used with a project-based course on [Udemy](https://udemy.com/course/sass-the-complete-sass-course-css-preprocessor).
+This was used with a project-based course on [Udemy](https://udemy.com/course/sass-the-complete-sass-course-css-preprocessor). **See "Why Gulp?" down below.**

 ## Installation